 Creating meta-systems (such as savings and investments) that connected learning across levels

-The result was a mobile educational game that combined:
+The result was an Android app that combined:

 Narrative-driven onboarding